kevinhartman/kafka-to-eventhub/README.md

 }
 ```

-Use it as a template to create your own as needed.
+Use it as a template to create your own if needed.
 Note that the tool will attempt to validate these settings to ensure necessary expectations are not violated (such as auto commit remaining disabled).
 This can be overridden by including the `--force` parameter, but will result in data loss.

+## Specifying the configuration map
+Just as with custom event adapters, the Kafka configuration map provider object must be packaged and submitted along with the mirroring tool at deployment.
+Feel free to package it into the same JAR as any custom event adapters you may have.

+To specify the configuration map provider object during deployment, include `--kafka-params-object` along with the fully qualified name of the Scala object.

+## Deserializers

-Note that the deserializers specified here (`ByteArrayDeserializer`) should correspond to the types of the selected custom event adapter.
-For example, if `key.deserializer` and `value.deserializer` were both set to `classOf[LongDeserializer]`, the event adapter selected in tandem with this config map (through program arguments) should have the following interface.
+The deserializers specified in the Kafka configuration map (i.e. `ByteArrayDeserializer`) should correspond to the types of the selected custom event adapter.
+For example, if `key.deserializer` and `value.deserializer` were both set to `classOf[LongDeserializer]`, the event adapter selected in tandem with this config map (through program arguments) should conform to the following interface.

 ```scala
 object MyLongAdapter extends ((ConsumerRecord[Long, Long]) => EventData) with Serializable {